GSA-TTS/identity-handbook/_articles/glossary.md

 ## Overview

-This glossary is for possibly-confusing terms and abbrevations that come up working on, or talking about, login.gov.
+This glossary is for possibly-confusing terms and abbrevations that come up working on, or talking about, Login.gov.

 Many of them are related to Identity Management ecosystem, our goal is to provide common terms to communicate about Identity without confusion.
 We will